revbayes/revbayes.github.io/tutorials/biogeo/biogeo_intro.md

 > Alternatively, if you are on a Unix system, and have added RevBayes to your path,
 > you simply have to type `rb` in your Terminal to run the program.
 {:.instruction}
+ -->

-{% section Overview of the Dispersal-Extinction-Cladogenesis model | bg_intro2 %}
+{% section Overview of the Dispersal-Extinction-Cladogenesis Model | bg_intro2 %}

 The Dispersal-Extinction-Cladogenesis (DEC) process models range evolution as a discrete-valued process {% cite Ree2005 Ree2008 %}.
 There are